-2022 Good Universities Guide.
-The Good Universities Guide is a trusted independent consumer guide providing ratings, rankings and comments about all Australian higher education institutions.
-2020 Quality Indicators for Learning and Teaching (QILT) Employer Satisfaction Survey.
-QILT is an independent survey by the Australian Government's Department of Education, Skills and Employment. + 2020-2022 QS Star ratings.
+- 2022 Good Universities Guide.
+The Good Universities Guide is a trusted independent consumer guide providing ratings, rankings and comments about all Australian higher education institutions. - ^ 2023 Good Universities Guide.
+The Good Universities Guide is a trusted independent consumer guide providing ratings, rankings, and comments about all Australian higher education institutions. - † 2023 2026 QS Star ratings.
 QS Stars is a global rating system that provides a detailed overview of a university's excellence, rating educational institutions all over the world.
-It is internationally recognised as one of a few truly global rating systems.
+It is internationally recognised as one of a few truly global rating systems. - Faculty ratings and rankings are based on the national Quality Indicators for Learning and Teaching (QILT) Students Experience Survey (SES) and Graduate Outcomes Survey (GOS) results.
+These results reflect the most recent data available to the University at the time of printing.

-How the Faculty of Society & Design Rates
+How the Faculty of Society & Design rates